ryogrid/tpcc_like_with_pgbench/README.md

 # TPC-C Like Benchmark for PostgreSQL

-This repository contains a simplified version of the TPC-C benchmark using `pgbench` custom scripts.
+This repository contains a simplified version of the TPC-C benchmark using `pgbench` custom scripts for finding enhancement needed points of `pgbench`'s custom script feature.

+!!! this project is in progress !!!

 ## Structure
 - `init/`: Schema and data loader